TheOdinProject/curriculum/html_css/project_design.md

 *Send us your solution so we can show others!
 Submit a link to the Github repo with your files in it by using any of the methods listed on the [contributing page](http://github.com/TheOdinProject/curriculum/blob/master/contributing.md).
 See the [Google Homepage project](/web-development-101/html-css) for examples*

+* See [Leonard Labita's solution here] (https://github.com/lendoza/Smashing-Magazine) or [view it in the browser here] (http://leonardlabita.com/smashing.html)
 * *Your solution here...*

 ## Additional Resources